adap/flower/doc/source/how-to-use-built-in-middleware-layers.rst

     import flwr as fl
     from flwr.client.middleware import example_middleware1, example_middleware2

-2. Define Your Client Function
+2. Define your client function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Define your client function (``client_fn``) that will be wrapped by the middleware: